akk0rd87/OracleSampleSchemas-HR/README.md

 # Oracle Database Sample Schemas: HR

 ## What is the liquibase?
-[liquibase.org]www.liquibase.org
+[liquibase.org]|www.liquibase.org

-## How should I run install schema?
+## How should I install schema?
 You should specify database params, login/password of dba user in the update.bat file and run it.
-Starting process will create ht user, schema objects and will insert table data.
+Starting process will create HR user, schema objects and will insert table data.

 For example: